 Craft beer menus include ABV (alcohol content) and IBUs (bitterness scale).
 Enthusiasts will appreciate seeing detailed descriptions to help them choose.

 For bars who have kitchens, work with your cooks to come up with a food menu.
 Try to balance out categories of appetizers and entrees.
 People love to have options.
 “Pub grub” is typically comfort food.
-Keep in mind that it’s what people tend to crave when they’ve had a few drinks.
+Moreover, keep in mind that it’s what people tend to crave when they’ve had a few drinks.
 Think tacos, soft pretzels, and so-on.

 Some bars work will work with food trucks so patrons can grab a bite to eat without having to close out the tab.